 We last visited Munchies in 2015 when the Vice-owned channel had only just started several months before, having only just launched the channel’s flagship show F*ck That’s Delicious With Action Bronson.
 The channel has since been a major component of VICELAND cable TV channel, with Action Bronson being given an international primetime slot with the pre-watershed titled ‘The Untitled Action

-The YouTube channel is still hosting regular exclusive content however, having produced in the last couple of years the web-series ‘Munchies Guide to….’.
-The food programming-cum-travel guide has seen admittedly lower view-counts than the heady days of Munchies being an emergent genre, however they have carved themselves out a loyal niche of alternative-American food programming at which they sit at the head of the table.
+The YouTube channel is still hosting regular exclusive content, however, has produced in the last couple of years the web-series ‘Munchies Guide to….’.
+The food programming-cum-travel guide has seen admittedly lower view-counts than the heady days of Munchies being an emergent genre, however, they have carved themselves out a loyal niche of alternative-American food programming at which they sit at the head of the table.
 Seeing a consistent audience of 100,000 to 2 million views per upload, the pioneering food channel decidedly are decidedly still the market leaders in their self-styled branded content.

-This may be set to change however.
+This may be set to change.
 Along with a line of branded cookware, Tasty have started investing more in Rosanna Pansino style personality led content.
 Videos like last week’s ‘We Recreated The Original Nestlé Wonder Ball’ see view counts up to 6 times that of regular content, with more successful releases like ‘How to Make Mesmerising Japanese Deserts’ seeing views far in excess of 1 million.
-This disparity shows a clear industry wide trend of shifting toward presented, influencer style content and away from the heavily stylised 60-second content Tasty founded their empire on.
-As with almost all of today’s social platform video industry, the draw toward long-form, content marketing style video is looking to set the tone for 2018.
+This disparity shows a clear industry-wide trend of shifting toward presented, influencer style content and away from the heavily stylised 60-second content Tasty founded their empire on.
+As with almost all of today’s social platform video industry, the draw toward long-form, content marketing style video has set the tone for 2019.